 Meadow Fritillary butterflies are an important part of Maryland’s ecosystem, as they play a crucial role in pollination.

-They feed on the nectar of flowers and, in doing so, transfer pollen from one plant to another.
+They feed on flower nectar and transfer pollen from one plant to another.Â

 This helps to ensure that plants can reproduce and thrive, contributing to the overall health of Maryland’s natural environment.

-So the next time you spot a Meadow Fritillary butterfly, take a moment to appreciate its beauty and its important role in the world around us.
+So, the next time you spot a Meadow Fritillary butterfly, take a moment to appreciate its beauty and its important role in the world around us.

 9. Silver-Bordered Fritillary